Do Revenge: Plot

 During the party, Eleanor pressures Drea to take ketamine with Max and friends, but Drea reveals her true identity as "Nosey Nora" to the rest of the group, but immediately regrets it and apologizes to Eleanor, who in turn apologizes to her.
 Their emotional reconciliation is interrupted when Max appears, having learned of their plot against him.
 He plans to expose them and confesses to releasing Drea's video, as he found her selfish behavior a risk to his own sociopathy, unaware that Eleanor is secretly filming his confession.
 The girls quickly project his confession video at the party, turning everyone, including his friends, against Max, while Tara breaks up with him and his reputation is tarnished permanently.
 As a result, Max is expelled and his spot at Yale is offered to Drea, who rejects it.
 Opening themselves up towards a new beginning, Drea and Eleanor decide to skip graduation and drive off on the freeway, celebrating their victory.

-During the credits sequence, Drea apologizes to Russ and they kiss, while Eleanor reconciles with Gabbi, and Max joins a support group to address his toxic masculinity.
+During the credits sequence, Drea apologizes to Russ and they kiss, while Eleanor reconciles with Gabbi, and Max joins a support group to address toxic masculinity.